Dental Implant FAQs

 Can Dental Implants be Used with Dentures?

 Yes!
-As a matter of fact, your dentist in Reynoldsburg offers All-on-4 dental implants that are especially designed to support dentures.
+As a matter of fact, your dentist in Columbus, OH offers All-on-4 dental implants that are specially designed to support dentures.
 These are slightly smaller than standard implants so the recovery is much shorter and easier.
 And after oral surgery to place All-On-4 implants, you’ll wear a temporary overdenture while you heal.

 Does Having Dental Implant Surgery Hurt?

 Thanks to modern anesthetics, implant surgery goes very well for most of Dr. Mick’s patients.
 In fact, most say the procedure is much easier than having a tooth extracted or a cavity filled.
 Your may feel some pressure during the procedure, but otherwise, there should be no discomfort.

 Dental implants are like teeth in form and longevity.
 With conscientious oral hygiene at home—brush at least twice a day and floss at least once a day—and regular dental checkups, your dental implants should last a lifetime.